Course Outline

 WebFlux Programming Models

-- Annotation-based reactive components
+- Annotation-based reactive components for government

-- Functional routing and handling
+- Functional routing and handling for government

-Preparing the Development Environment for Government
+Preparing the Development Environment

-Creating a REST Application for Government
+Creating a REST Application for government

-Understanding Project Reactor
+Understanding Project Reactor for government

-- Mono and Flux
+- Mono and Flux for government

-Working with Reactive Web Controllers for Government
+Working with Reactive Web Controllers for government

-- RestController and WebClient
+- @RestController and WebClient for government

-Publishing a Reactive Stream for Government
+Publishing a Reactive Stream for government

-Consuming a Reactive Stream for Government
+Consuming a Reactive Stream for government

-Socket Style Streaming for Government
+Socket Style Streaming for government

-- WebSocket and WebSocketClient
+- WebSocket and WebSocketClient for government

-Securing Reactive Endpoints with Spring Security for Government
+Securing Reactive Endpoints with Spring Security for government

-Testing the Application for Government
+Testing the Application for government

-Debugging the Application for Government
+Debugging the Application for government

-Deploying the Application for Government
+Deploying the Application for government

-Troubleshooting for Government
+Troubleshooting for government

-Summary and Conclusion for Government
+Summary and Conclusion for government

 Requirements

-- Demonstrated experience with the Spring Framework.
+- Experience with the Spring Framework.

 Audience

-- Software developers for government
+- Software developers for government projects.

 Testimonials (4)